How to Start a Trucking Company (2026)

 At minimum: primary liability ($750,000-$1,000,000 for general freight, $5,000,000 for hazmat), cargo insurance ($100,000 typical), and physical damage coverage.
 Brokers need a $75,000 surety bond.
 FMCSA requires proof of insurance before activating your authority.

-From the UC Bureau advisory team: We have guided thousands of carriers and brokers through business setup.
-The most common mistake is rushing to get authority without having insurance, compliance, and technology in place first.
-Follow the steps in this guide in order — formation, registration, insurance, compliance, technology — and you will be dispatching loads within 6-8 weeks.
+From the UC Bureau advisory team: We have guided thousands of carriers and brokers through business formation.
+The most common mistake is rushing through formation and registration without understanding the requirements.
+Follow the steps in this guide in order — formation, registration, insurance, compliance — and you will have your authority within 4-6 weeks.
+Then move to our Post-Authority Checklist for ELD, loadboards, and first dispatch.

 Regulatory References